secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/france-sas/index.html.md

 * Team members are entitled to be paid by their employer for the first 3 days of paternity leave.
 [Eligible](https://www.ameli.fr/assure/remboursements/indemnites-journalieres/conge-paternite-accueil-enfant) team members may apply for paternity benefits through social security.
 Statutory paternity leave runs concurrently with GitLab Parental Leave.
 If you are [eligible](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave) for GitLab Parental Leave and you receive a paternity leave allowance, GitLab will supplement your pay so that you receive 100% of yor salary for the first 16 weeks of leave.

 #### Applying for Parental Leave in France
-To initiate your parental leave, submit your time off by selecting the `Parental Leave` category in PTO by Roots at least 30 days before your leave starts.
+To initiate your parental leave, submit your time off by selecting the `Parental Leave` category in PTO by Deel at least 30 days before your leave starts.
 Please familiarize yourself with [GitLab's Parental Leave policy](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).